TheForceEngine/TheForceEngine.github.io/_posts/2020-05-25-ClassicRendererRelease.md

 ---
 layout: post
-title: DF Classic Renderer Release
+title: Upcoming DF Classic Renderer Release
 ---

 This post concerns the next major **test release**, the DF Classic Renderer Release.
 There may be smaller releases in the meantime, such as bug fixes or quality of life improvements.